 You may be eligible for damages to cover the sizeable expenses you incurred as a result of the accident.
-The Berry Law Firm can help in presenting the full nature and extent of these damages.
+The Berry Law can help in presenting the full nature and extent of these damages.
 For instance, a fair settlement payout after an accident may cover:

 - Upcoming and outstanding medical expenses

 - Alterations made to adapt to life after the accident, such as lifts and wheelchair ramps